tolokoban/web-soins/README.md

 # web-soins
-Statistics collector for remote hostpitals
+Statistics collector for remote hospitals
 [See it in action](https://tolokoban.github.io/web-soins/).

 # Local web server with Docker image